mab253/software-interventions-spring22/README.md

 **Week 4: Feb.
 21: NO CLASS MONDAY, HOLIDAY** \
 *Automated Communications, Political Implications*

-- Asynchronous Lecture Video (will be posted; watch any day this week)
+- Asynchronous Lecture Video (will be posted by Tuesday 22nd in AM; watch any day this week)
 - video will include instructions on API experiment assignment

 **Readings for the week:**